1406 Jefferson St.

 My mom was an artist and she kept us busy making things and drawing.
 She also taught all of us to sew, that's right all of us, including my brother.

 We also read constantly and that was a favorite for me once I overcame my dyslexia enough to master reading.
 I loved the trips reading took my imagination on.
-I truly wish we'd had the internet and facetime that must make it so much easier.
+I truly wish we'd had the internet and face time that make it so much easier today.

 The most difficult part for many of us has been the loss of direct contact with those we love.
 Even harder is the loss of life many of us, including my family are experiencing.